klonesa/Dont-Crush/README.md

 # Dont-Crush
-It is a hypercasual game.
+It is a hypercasual game prototype.